 - Experience in establishing relationship with key opinion leaders, investigators and study personnel, especially in the respiratory field

 - Exceptional negotiating skills along with financial acumen

-- Strong knowledge of the drug development process and FDA regulations, ICH GCP guidelines, and their application to clinical trials.
+- Strong knowledge of the device and drug development process and FDA regulations, ICH GCP guidelines, and their application to clinical trials.

 - Excellent written, oral communication and presentation skills

 - Excellent interpersonal and organizational skills with demonstrated attention to detail.

 - Ability to read, write and speak fluent English.

 - Ability to build positive, productive client and team member relationships.